-If you’re a contractor, hopefully you already know that contractors liability insurance is the most important protection for your business.
+If you’re a contractor, contractors liability insurance is your most important business’s most important coverage.
 It provides critical coverage for you and anyone who works for you, as well as protecting your business from an unexpected financial loss or claim against you.

 What Does Contractors Liability Insurance Cover?

 If you are found to be responsible for any injury to some third party or damage to their property, this is when your investment in contractors liability insurance will pay off and help cover the costs of their injuries or damages.
 It will also cover your legal expenses too.
 More specifically, liability insurance can provide coverage for you in the following areas:

 - Bodily Injury: This includes injury to other persons at your business or on your client’s property.

 - Property Damage: This covers damage to the property under construction or related damages.

 - Medical Payments: This part covers minor medical expenses due to an accident at your company’s premises or caused by your company’s operations, even if you are never found to be legally liable for the accident.

 - Advertising Injury: This includes damages caused to a person or business as a result of your advertising.